wp-plugins/get-directions/readme.txt

 Specify the map width ( default full width - 100%) width='500px'
+(please note: the px are mandatory in this field and cannot be replaced by % in this version in responsive theme a fixed px width is not recommended, if you want to reduce the width to a % you are advised to use CSS on the appropriate elements.)

 Specify the initial zoom level (1-16) (default 12) zoom='10'